Shivashant25/RPA-in-a-day/GettingStarted-V2.md

    ![](images/power-automate-signin.png)

-1. In the search bar search for **on-premises data gateway** and provide the username from Environment details tab and click on **Sign in**.
+1. In the search bar of the VM desktop, search for **on-premises data gateway** and provide the username from Environment details tab and click on **Sign in**.
 Provide the credentials from Environment details tab if required.

    ![](images/data-gateway-signin.png)